fodela/BackEnd_notes/deployment.md

 - Each stage consists of one or more actions
 - There are actions to define the source repository, as well as instructions for testing, building, deploying and options for approval
 - Pipelines can be managed and viewed in the CodePipeline console

+#### CodeBuild

+Continuous Integration: frequent check-ins to a central repository which trigger automated builds and tests
+CodeBuild: A fully managed continuous integration system offered by AWS Codebuild can be added as an action to a CodePipeline stage